whitequark/irclogger/README.md

   2. Create a MySQL database and import the schema from `config/sql/mysql-schema.sql`, or, create a PostgreSQL database and import the schema from `config/sql/postgresql-schema.sql`.
   3. Copy `config/application.yml.example` to `config/application.yml`.
   4. Edit `config/application.yml`.
 The fields should be self-documenting.
-  5. Edit `config/thin.yml` if you want to place the socket somewhere else than `/tmp/irclogger.sock`.
   6. Copy `config/nginx.conf.example` to `/etc/nginx/sites-enabled/irclogger`.
-Edit the `server_name` and `root` directives to match your setup.
-Edit the `upstream` directive if you have changed socket location.
+Edit the `server_name`, `root` and `upstream` directives to match your setup.
-  7. Add the following lines to your crontab:

-         @reboot (cd /var/www/irclogger && ./launch-viewer.sh)
-         @reboot (cd /var/www/irclogger && ./launch-logger.sh)

-     Replace /var/www/irclogger with the appropriate installation path.

   8. Reload nginx confguration.
-  9. Reboot.
-(Joking.) `cd /var/www/ircloggger; bundle && ./launch-viewer.sh && ./launch-logger.sh`.
+  9. Start logger and viewer.

 Updating configuration
 ----------------------

   1. Edit `config/application.yml`.
-  2. `./deploy-logger.sh`
+  2. Restart logger.

 FAQ
 ---

 ### Messages appear multiple times in the log

-Use the `./deploy-logger.sh` script for starting or restarting the logger.
-If an instance of it is already active, it will be killed by the script.
+Make sure that whatever method you use for restarting the logger does not leave old instances around.

 ### The channel list does not appear in the sidebar